nibanks/quic-new-path/draft-banks-quic-new-path.md

 # IANA Considerations

-This document registers a new value in the QUIC Transport Parameter
+This document registers a new value in the QUIC Transport Parameter Registry:
-Registry:

-Value: TBD (using value ? in early deployments)
+Value: TBD (using value 0x1234 in early deployments)

 Parameter Name: new_path

-Specification: Indicates the new-path extension is being negotiated.
+Specification: Indicates the new-path extension is supported.

+This document also registers a new value in the QUIC Frame Type registry:

+Value: TBD (using value 0xA0 in early deployments)

+Frame Name: NEW_PATH_REQUEST

+Specification: Request for a new path to be created.

+This document also registers a new value in the QUIC Frame Type registry:

+Value: TBD (using value 0xA1 in early deployments)

+Frame Name: NEW_PATH_RESPONSE

+Specification: Response to a new path request.

 --- back